Top 8 Best Photo Editing Tools

 Cons

-- Fewer tools than full Luminar software
+- Fewer tools than the full Luminar software

 - Not suitable for extensive editing workflows